Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 The Aboriginal Community Portfolio sits within the Capability Department which is responsible for creating Victoria Police policy.
 The Aboriginal Community Portfolio Manager and Senior Policy Advisor are both designated positions occupied by Aboriginal people who are not sworn officers.

-The Victoria Police Aboriginal Portfolio Reference Group (APRG) is the self-determining process to provide advice to Victoria Police on the formulation of policy and practice guidance.
+The Victoria Police Aboriginal Portfolio Reference Group (APRG) provides advice to Victoria Police on the formulation of policy and practice guidance.
 One of the co-chairs of the APRG is an Assistant Commissioner, the other is the co-chair of the Aboriginal Justice Caucus.
+Several Elders and respected persons are represented on the APRG as are Regional Aboriginal Justice Advisory Committees and Aboriginal organisations like the Victorian Aboriginal Legal Service and Koorie Youth Council.

 The Royal Commission into Aboriginal Deaths in Custody laid bare the link between systemic racism and the over-representation of Aboriginal people in the criminal justice system.
 Thirty years since they concluded that ‘far too much police intervention in the lives of Aboriginal people throughout Australia has been arbitrary, discriminatory, racist and violent’, little seems to have changed.